 \subsection{UG-Search}

 For UG-Search, we employ a sliding window to generate candidate crops from the high-resolution input image.
-Based on our ablation study (Section~\ref{subsec:analysis}), we determined the optimal crop size to be one-sixth of the image’s smaller dimension for Visual Search benchmarks and one-half for Standard benchmarks.
+Considering image resolution, we determined the crop size to be one-sixth of the image’s smaller dimension for Visual Search benchmarks and one-half for Standard benchmarks.
 For each candidate, both the original full-resolution image and the resized crop are provided as input to the MLLM.
-In Section~\ref{sec:extra_ablation}, we empirically found that resizing the smaller crop back to the original image resolution allows the MLLM to perceive its details more effectively, leading to better performance.
+In \cref{supp_sec:extra_ablation}, we empirically found that resizing the smaller crop back to the original image resolution allows the MLLM to perceive its details more effectively, leading to better performance.
 During the scoring phase, each input prompt begins with the system prompt and the original image.
 To avoid redundant computation and improve efficiency, we cache the key–value (KV) representations of system text tokens and original image tokens which are reused for all scoring passes.

-The benchmarks used in this task differ in their answer formats. $V^*$ Bench~\citep{wu2024v} and HR-Bench~\citep{wang2025divide}, feature multiple-choice questions, whereas TextVQA~\cite{singh2019towards}, POPE~\cite{li2023evaluating}, DocVQA~\cite{mathew2021docvqa}, and GQA~\cite{hudson2019gqa} require short-phrase or yes/no responses.
-In these settings, the model typically produces a single answer token (e.g., ``A'') followed by an end-of-sequence token ($\langle EOS \rangle$).
-We calculate the average token entropy across all generated tokens, including both the answer and the $\langle EOS \rangle$ token.
+The benchmarks used in this task differ in their answer formats. $V^*$ Bench~\cite{wu2024v} and HR-Bench~\cite{wang2025divide} contain multiple-choice questions, whereas TextVQA~\cite{singh2019towards}, POPE~\cite{li2023evaluating}, DocVQA~\cite{mathew2021docvqa}, and GQA~\cite{hudson2019gqa} require short-phrase or yes/no responses.
+In these settings, the model typically produces a single answer token (e.g., ``A''), followed by an end-of-sequence token ($\langle EOS \rangle$).
+We compute the average entropy over all generated tokens, including both the answer token and the $\langle EOS \rangle$ token.